Mike Huckabee’s old-school Christian Zionism is bad news for anyone who wants Middle East peace

 Huckabee made his first trip to Israel in 1973, just two months before the Yom Kippur War, and fewer than three years after the publication of Hal Lindsey’s seminal Cold War book Late Great Planet Earth, which would prove a foundational component of his foreign policy vision.

-Lindsey framed American anxieties in relation to the counterculture movement of the 1960s and the Cold War, the Vietnam War, and the Six-Day War as signs of the End Times.
+Lindsey framed American anxieties in relation to the counterculture movement of the 1960s and the Cold War, the Vietnam War and the 1967 War as signs of the End Times.
 His book sought to present a geopolitical framework for understanding the uncertainties of the time by outlining future apocalyptic events in which the Soviet Union would invade Israel.
 Also, crucially, he promised evangelicals an escape from the horrors of nuclear war during Armageddon via the Rapture.

 Paul Boyer, a historian of American prophecy, has written that in large part because of predictions like Lindsey’s, evangelicals will be the last group to admit the Cold War is over; Huckabee’s foreign policy suggests that he is right.
 During his 2015 presidential run, he referred to the “Soviet Union’s” intention to supply Iran with anti-aircraft missiles.
 But that error wasn’t just a slip; rather it had deep implications for his perception of the Middle East.
-The impact of seeing massive violence unfold in Israel shortly after his first trip there may have helped affirm his belief in Lindsey’s vision: As his biographer, Scott Lamb, notes, “Given the eschatological fervor present within evangelicalism, it was no surprise that the war seemed to be evidence that the world was in its last days” to Huckabee.
+The impact of seeing massive violence unfold in Israel shortly after his first trip there may have helped affirm his belief in Lindsey’s vision: As Huckabee’s biographer, Scott Lamb, notes, “Given the eschatological fervor present within evangelicalism, it was no surprise that the war seemed to be evidence that the world was in its last days” to him.

-Since, Huckabee claims to have been to Israel “over a hundred times” in 50 years.
+Huckabee claims to have been to Israel “over a hundred times” in 50 years.

-Reflecting recently on a trip to Israel in December 2023, he told the International Fellowship of Christians and Jews, “We are not dealing with an issue that is political, social, economic, or geographical.
+Reflecting recently on a trip to Israel in December 2023, he told the International Fellowship of Christians and Jews, “We are not dealing with an issue that is political, social, economic or geographical.
 We are dealing with an issue that is spiritual.
 This is evil.
-The worst level of evil we have on the planet today we saw on Oct 7.”
-For Huckabee, evil is not an abstract concept, it is a moral absolute with an address.
+The worst level of evil we have on the planet today we saw on Oct.
+7.”
+For Huckabee, evil is not an abstract concept; it is a moral absolute with an address.
 Evil cannot be negotiated with; it can only be destroyed.

 A grim outlook for Palestinians